ferg1e/comment-castles/README.md

 # Peaches 'n' Stink

-Peaches 'n' Stink is a link aggregation internet forum.
+Peaches 'n' Stink is a distributed link aggregation internet forum with an emphasis on non-engagement, user privacy and UI/UX.
 Users write posts and nested comments.
 Users must follow other users in order to see their content.
-The official instance is at [peachesnstink.com](https://www.peachesnstink.com)!
+The first instance is at [peachesnstink.com](https://www.peachesnstink.com)!

 Other features: